Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 - different augmentations (experiment9 and experiment10)
 I also wanted to try out the feature to resume a training on an already trained model, which I tested during experiment8.

 The evaluations for most of the experiments are kept short, if the performance was obviously worse than others.
-I will only shortly talk about the conclusions I have drawn from each experiment.
-I will only go into detail and focus on experiments which have shown best performance.
+I will only shortly talk about the conclusions I have drawn from each experiment and only go into detail and focus on experiments which have shown best performance.

 ### **experiment0:**